To support nature education and stewardship of Roxborough State Park and to protect its boundaries.

 A non-profit 501(c)3 organization comprised of all volunteers with no over-head costs.
 The activities of the Friends are directed by a 6-member Board (i.e., President, Vice President, Treasurer, Secretary, Data, and Retail).

 Membership lists are private.
 Members receive the Rambles, a quarterly program guides with Friends' updates.
-Join today!
+Join today by filling out the membership form and submit donation online!
+For more information, stop by the Visitor Center or call 303-973-3959.

 The 60-acre in-holding on Willow Creek was purchased!
 This is a beautiful property!
 It is the backdrop to the historic Waterhouse Homestead, which will be on the agenda for restoration after this acquisition is completed.
 Come see the property – it has a waterfall as well as remains of the original farmhouse, loafing shed, hand dug well and barn foundation.